Accessibility in the digital world

 Do you have to meet accessibility regulations?

 In the UK accessible content is a requirement mostly for public sector bodies.
-However, even if your company is not legally required to have an accessible website, it is still extremely important not exclude a large pool of users that may otherwise struggle to access your content.
+However, even if your company is not legally required to have an accessible website, it is still extremely important not to exclude a large pool of users that may otherwise struggle to access your content.

 At least 1 in 5 people in the UK have a long term illness, impairment or disability.
 Many more have a temporary disability.
-Having an accessible website means you can reach a much larger pool of users, which in turn can provide you with more conversions.
-We are also now living in world that is highly driven by online content and at Fringe Media we believe that nobody should be disadvantaged in the future of digital media.
+Having an accessible website means you can reach a much larger number of users, which in turn can provide you with more conversions.
+We are now living in world that is highly driven by online content and at Fringe Media we believe that nobody should be disadvantaged in the future of digital media.